rayalan/binary-adages/content/stripe-review.md

 ### Documentation

-Stripe does a really good job -- among the best I've seen -- at its documentation across multiple angles: The introduction to the concepts, the initial implementation, and then the technical reference for any additional -- perhaps more complex -- work.
+Stripe does a really good job -- among the best I've seen -- at its documentation across multiple angles: the introduction to the concepts, the initial implementation, and then the technical reference for any additional -- perhaps more complex -- work.
 They recently open sourced their documentation system, [Markdoc](https://markdoc.dev/).
 The fact that they have a customized documentation language gives a sense of how much they invested in thinking through their documentation.
 Besides the completeness and solid organization, touches such as code samples in most common languages along with solid open source library support made it easy to use Stripe.

 ### Appropriate Abstraction